pdfix/action-pdf-accessibility-paddle-docker/README.md

 # Autotag using Paddle and PDFix SDK

-Docker image based autotag PDF with PaddleX and PDFix SDK
+Docker image based autotag PDF document with PaddleX and PDFix SDK

 ## Table of Contents